ray-project/ray/doc/source/serve/performance.md

    * Are you reserving GPUs for your deployment replicas using `ray_actor_options` (e.g. `ray_actor_options={“num_gpus”: 1}`)?
    * Are you reserving one or more cores for your deployment replicas using `ray_actor_options` (e.g. `ray_actor_options={“num_cpus”: 2}`)?
    * Are you setting [OMP_NUM_THREADS](serve-omp-num-threads) to increase the performance of your deep learning framework?
+2. Try batching your requests.
+See [the section above](serve-performance-batching-requests).
-2. Consider using `async` methods in your callable.
+3. Consider using `async` methods in your callable.
 See [the section below](serve-performance-async-methods).
-3. Consider batching your requests.
-See [the section below](serve-performance-batching-requests).
+4. Set an end-to-end timeout for your HTTP requests.
+See [the section below](serve-performance-e2e-timeout).

 (serve-performance-async-methods)=
 ### Using `async` methods